Martin Norris – Open Space Planner, Wellington Shire Council

 Urban trees directly influence the lives of the 87% of Australian people that live in urban areas.
 Hence, urban trees are valuable community resources, and much literature has focused on this from both societal values (e.g., Kaplan 1977; Kuo 2003; Wolf 1998a) and via quantitatively measured values (e.g., Brack 2002; Maco & McPherson 2003; McPherson et al. 1999; Wee 1999).
 Changes that eliminate large trees can substantially reduce both values.

 The management of aging urban trees has recently become a topical subject in Australia, however, Hitchmough (1994, p.
 269) raised the issue in an Australian context over a decade ago, and the concerns he raised are still valid, the issues remain fundamentally unchanged and his comments are worth re-reading.

-Has an increase in tree related claims or an increase in the number of tree removals (because of risk related concerns) also increased concerns about older trees?
-Technology has allowed data to be rapidly and inexpensively collected and detailed analysis undertaken.
+Has an increase in tree-related claims or an increase in the number of tree removals (because of risk-related concerns) also increased concerns about older trees?
+Technology has allowed data to be rapidly and inexpensively collected and detailed analysis is undertaken.
 Once councils started collecting urban tree data, did numerous issues of aging trees become apparent?

 Does a problem actually exist, if so what is the extent, and what should or can be done about it?